BCRyman/A_Tale_Of_A_Prince/Items/CarpetOfFlying.md

+##Carpet Of Flying

 You can speak the carpet’s command word as an action to make the carpet hover and fly.
-It moves according to your spoken directions, provided that you are within 30 feet of it.

-Size          Can Carry      Flying Speed
-5 ft. × 7 ft.
-600 lb.
-40 feet
+You must be on the carpet to fly it, can fly the carpet based on thought.

+Size: 5ft x 7ft.
+Can Carry: 600lb.
+Flying Speed: 40 Feet